 - Pertussis is a highly contagious respiratory infection characterized by a "whooping cough.”

-- It most commonly occurs in young children, though it can infect any age group, and is particularly risky for infants.
+- It can affect people of all ages, but most commonly occurs in young children, and is particularly risky for infants.

 - Infection can occur throughout the year, but in North America, its activity peaks in summer and fall.

-- Pertussis vaccines are available and are proven to be the most effective prevention tool.
+- Pertussis vaccines are recommended for all ages, and are proven to be the most effective prevention tool.
 Immunity from vaccination decreases with age so “booster” shots are recommended for teens and adults.

 - Almost all deaths and over 80% of hospitalizations associated with pertussis are in infants less than 3 months old.